 Christo’s observation about the connection between the fan and the film maker in Cromarty held pertinence especially considering forty minutes away from Cromarty is one of Scotland’s leading film making courses – Contemporary Film Making at University Highland and Islands.

 The next event was a presentation held by Stuart Wilson called ‘The Art of Noise’.
 Although Stuart is not as recognisable as someone in front of the camera organisers of the festival tell me that people behind the scenes are often a lot more interesting to talk to about film.

 This became instantly clear when Stuart sat down in front of a packed Stables and began describing trying to problem solve getting a mic discreetly attached to Daniel Craig’s bow tie while shooting James Bond Skyfall.
 The actor, Stuart said with a wry smile, insisted they not use a ready-tied bow tie.

 Stuart’s quite an unassuming guy.
-Almost child-like in stature.
-On looking at him you wouldn’t believe this man works in tandem with film maestros like Wes Anderson and Sam Mendes.
+On looking at him you wouldn’t think this man works in tandem with film maestros like Wes Anderson and Sam Mendes.
 He speaks with a gentle Glaswegian accent and when asked a question he really seems to be searching hard for an answer.

 My line of inquiry wasn’t so pertinent that it required soul searching as I asked questions like who’s your favourite director to work with?

 “JJ Abbrams.
 He works with spontaneity and is such a quick thinker.
 Choreographing a scene he won’t necessarily know how it’s going to be until everyone’s on set which is thrilling to see.”